Battle Cards Compare Pricing Blog Free Tools Log In

 The frequency depends on your market velocity:

 If this sounds like a lot of work, you're right.
-This is exactly why Spyglass exists — we do this analysis for you, deliver it in 48 hours, and keep monitoring weekly on our Tracker plan.
+This is exactly why Spyglass exists — we do this analysis for you, deliver it within 24 hours, and keep monitoring weekly on our Tracker plan.

 Want a Complete Competitor Analysis in 48 Hours?